 (1) Classification of two-generator Kleinian groups.
 At a workshop held in Budapest in 2002, Agol announced the classification of Kleinian groups generated by two parabolic transformations and the classifications of parabolic generating pairs of such Kleinian groups.
-I was very much interested in these results, because they look very natural from the viewpoint of my ongoing research project at that time, with Hirotaka Akiyoshi, Masaaki Wada and Yasushi Yamashita, on Jorgensen's theory and its extension.
-In the last year, we completed a paper which gives a proof to the classification theorem of two-parabolic-generator Kleinian groups through joint work with Hirotaka Akiyoshi, Ken'ichi Ohshika, John Parker, and Han Yoshida, and we also completed a paper which gives an alternative proof to the classification theorem of parabolic generating pairs of such Kleinian groups through joint work with Donghi Lee and my students, Shunsuke Aimi and Shunsuke Sakai.
+However he has not published the proof.
+I was very much interested in these results, because they look very natural from the view-point of my ongoing research project at that time, with Hirotaka Akiyoshi, Masaaki Wada and Yasushi Yamashita, on Jorgensen's theory and its extension.
+So, I immediately had contact with Agol and tried to understand his results.
+Agol eventually encouraged me to write up the results, and so I started a project to give a complete proof to his results.
+In this year (2019), we completed a draft which gives a proof to the classification theorem of two-parabolic-generator Kleinian groups through joint work with Hirotaka Akiyoshi, Ken'ichi Ohshika, John Parker, and Han Yoshida, and we also completed a draft that gives an alternative proof to the classification theorem of parabolic generating pairs of such Kleinian groups through joint work with Donghi Lee and my students, Shunsuke Aimi and Shunsuke Sakai (arXiv:2001.09564, arXiv:2001.11662).
 I conjecture that similar results hold for the images of type-preserving representations of the fundamental group of the punctured torus and for the groups generated by two elliptic transformations.
 I hope to give proofs to these conjectures.